 Applications for works to protected trees are processed in a similar way to planning applications.
 You can check progress on your application in our online database.
 We may ask your neighbours and others for their views before we make a decision.
 We will either refuse consent or grant consent with conditions.
 Conditions typically require the planting of replacement trees, where trees are felled, or specify the standard and/or the timing of work and an expiration period.

 If your application is refused or a condition placed on it that you are unhappy with, you can ask for the decision to be reviewed.
 In the meantime, you should not do any works to the tree.

 You can apply to the council to remove the condition using the application forms.

-Should an application for works to a tree covered by a Tree Preservation Order be refused, you can appeal by contacting the Government Office for the East of England (GoEAST) within 28 days.
+Should an application for works to a tree covered by a Tree Preservation order be refused, you can appeal by contacting the Planning Inspectorate within 28 days:

 Should an application for works to a tree covered by the Welwyn Garden City Estate Management Scheme be refused you can appeal by writing to us.
 Further information can be found under Estate Management Scheme Appeals.

 If we have refused notice of works to a tree in a Conservation Area by placing a Tree Preservation Order we will sent you details of the review process when we write to you.